TimJDFletcher/dockerfiles/samba-timemachine/README.md

 The container only runs smbd, to enable discovery on your local network use multicast DNS such as avahi.

-I do this by running avahi-daemon on the docker host system, for debian systems install the package avahi-daemon:
+I do this by running avahi-daemon on the docker host system, for debian type systems install the package avahi-daemon:

 ```bash
 apt install avahi-daemon